 You might think that removing all this excess Dammar from the brush will leave us with to little varnish to cover the canvas.
-Our goal in steps 5 and 6 is to remove excess varnish and prevent puddling of varnish on the canvas and prevent applying to thick of a coating of varnish at one time.
-At the same time we want to have enough varnish in the brush so that we do not run dry half way across the canvas as we are moving the brush from one side of the painting to the other.
+Our goal in steps 5 and 6 is to remove excess varnish and prevent puddling of varnish on the canvas and prevent applying too thick of a coating of varnish at one time.
+At the same time, we want to have enough varnish in the brush so that we do not run dry half way across the canvas as we are moving the brush from one side of the painting to the other.
 The technique we are trying to develop in this tutorial is the application of multiple thin coats of varnish.

 With a little practice you will learn how much excess Dammar to remove from your brush to prevent either of these situations.

 Before we start applying varnish let me explain the process briefly.
-We will be applying varnish first in columns (along the vertical axis of the painting) and than rows (along the horizontal axis of the painting).
+We will be applying varnish first in columns (along with the vertical axis of the painting) and then rows (along with the horizontal axis of the painting).
 We will brush on the varnish one column at a time, first in one direction then back over the same brush stroke in the opposite direction.
 Once we cover the entire painting this way, column by column, reloading the brush with each back and forth pass, we will rotate the painting 90 degrees and repeat the brush strokes in the same back and forth pattern along the horizontal axis, row by row, but this time without reloading the brush with fresh varnish after each pass.

 I have listed Winsor & Newton's recommended application method for their Dammar Varnish:

-- Apply the varnish in 1-3 thin coats, rather than 1 thick coat.
+- Apply the varnish in 1-3 thin coats, rather than one thick coat.
 A thick coat will take longer to dry, may dry cloudy, drip or sag during application and has a greater chance of showing brush strokes when dry.

 - Thinned varnish is more susceptible to producing bubbles.
 Do not be vigorous in your application.